mahmoudimus/ac/docs/public/concepts/upgrades.md

 see these changes as soon as you update your web app.
 In many cases (e.g. catching an exception or adding a configuration option) there is no immediate reason why end users should be aware that you made the change.

-You may version these kinds of changes your add-on in any way you want, including not at all.
-Some services version with dates, others with commit hashes, and others use named versioned.
+You may version these kinds of changes to your add-on in any way you want, including not at all.
+Some services version with dates, others with commit hashes, and others use named versions.

-Regardless of how you version and release your add-on itself, the Marketplace must keep up with the version of your [descriptor file](../modules/).
+Regardless of how you version and release your add-on, the Marketplace must keep up with the latest version of your [descriptor file](../modules/).
 Whenever you change your add-on descriptor file ({{atlassian-connect.json}}), that file must be updated on the Marketplace and installed on all client instances before that change will take effect.

 ## Changing your add-on's descriptor file

-In the near future, the Marketplace will periodically poll your add-on's descriptor, notice when it changes, automatically bump the version, and automatically update it in all installations within 24 hours.
+In the near future, the Marketplace will periodically poll your add-on's descriptor, notice when it changes, automatically update the version, and automatically update it in all installations within 24 hours.
 For now, however, you must manually upload a new version of your descriptor to the Marketplace when you have a change.
 This change will still get pushed to all clients within 24 hours.
 Not every client will be updated simultaneously, so your add-on may need to handle the old and new version of your descriptor simultaneously during the upgrade window.